HomeDev GuideAPI Reference

 Use the Take method to exclude actual search results, since you are not interested in them in this scenario.

-After getting the search results, you can extract the terms facet for the tags.
+After getting the search results, you can extract the tag terms facet.

 var tagCounts = searchResults